Terms and conditions - Fellowships

 a) Misconduct, whether in connection with the fellowship or otherwise.

-c) Failure to attend, participate and engage in the fellowship as is considered unsatisfactory by the host institution.
+b) Failure to attend, participate and engage in the award as is considered unsatisfactory by the host institution.

-g) Conviction of bribery, in line with the UK Bribery Act, which came into effect on 1 July 2011.
-The current fellowship will be rescinded and you will be banned from applying for a Chevening Award for a period of up to five years.
+f) Conviction of bribery, in line with the UK Bribery Act, which came into effect on 1 July 2011.
+The current Fellowship will be rescinded and you will be banned from applying for a Chevening Award for a period of up to five years.

-h) Failure to comply with the conditions of your UK visa.
+g) Failure to comply conditions of your UK visa.

-i) The discovery that you have submitted fraudulent documentation.
+h) The discovery that a fellow has submitted fraudulent documentation

 15. Repayment of fellowship funds

-a) In the event of such termination, the Chevening Secretariat shall have no further obligation to you and you shall be bound to repay the amount paid under the fellowship, unless:
+a) In the event of such termination, the Chevening Fellowship programme shall have no further obligation to fellows who shall be bound to repay the amount paid under the Fellowship, unless:

-- The termination is a result of ill health and this has been certified by a registered medical practitioner.
+1) The termination is a result of ill health and this has been certified by a registered medical practitioner

 The FCDO reserves the right to change these Terms and Conditions at any time and the current version can be found on the Chevening website.
 Once an acceptance form has been signed, this confirms that you agree to these terms and conditions and are bound by them.